Impressions Gallery, Aldermanbury, Bradford, BD1 1SD – Visit Now

 Impressions Gallery is a diverse hub of photographic art in the heart of Bradford.
 They exhibit photographers from around the world, using different aesthetics, techniques and styles to present social issues which often resonate with communities here.
 Having opened in 1972 as the first specialist photography gallery in the UK, they have changed public opinion on the medium, giving artists the space to challenge the artform and further the medium.

-Currently you can access online exhibitions as well as visiting the gallery.
 Although the subject matter of each artist’s collection varies, the underlying themes usually relate to identity, race, gender and politics.
 Previous artists who have worked with the gallery include: Mandy Barker, Arpita Shah, Christopher Nunn, Maud Sulter and Ekow Ehsun.
 You can find excerpts from these exhibitions on the Impressions Gallery website.

 The gallery also runs a packed season of workshops, talks, book fairs and symposiums.
 It’s this active role played by Impressions, in facilitating conversation between photographers, publishers and the public which allow photography as an art form to evolve.
 Many of these events are now accessible online,